Arizona Trail: Mountain biking

 Mountain biking is allowed but segments are off-limits due to wilderness restrictions.
 Preferred biking routes have been developed to retain a trail experience consistent with National Scenic Trail values.

 Animals

 The rough terrain, venomous snakes, sharp vegetation, hot ground during the summer, and lack of water in many trail segments can make the Arizona Trail unsuitable for most dogs, and in some sections, they are not allowed.
 Hikers wanting to bring their dogs should check with the Arizona Trail Association, which recommends that dog owners plan day trips in areas where dogs are allowed and when conditions (particularly heat and water) are suitable for them.

 Pack goats are sometimes used as companions on the trail.
 They are allowed on some parts of the Arizona Trail, but prohibited on other segments due to the possibility of diseases from domestic goats spreading to bighorn sheep populations.
 Pack goats are not allowed anywhere bighorn sheep live.
 It's not possible to do a thru-hike with pack goats.

+Maintenance and Management

+The maintenance of the Arizona Trail is coordinated by the Arizona Trail Association (ATA) in partnership with federal and state land management agencies.
+The trail's management structure relies significantly on the Trail Steward Program, which divides the 800-mile corridor into 43 distinct passages.
+Each passage is assigned to an individual or organizational "Segment Steward" who commits to a multi-year term (typically three years) to monitor trail conditions and oversee basic upkeep.

+The program serves as the primary labor force for the trail's preservation.
+According to the ATA's 2025 Annual Report, 2,029 volunteers contributed more than 26,000 hours of service, a contribution valued at approximately $906,314.
+These volunteer efforts include routine tread repair, wayfinding improvements, and specialized tasks such as sawyer work to clear obstructions.
+Certified sawyers cleared over 250 downed trees across the trail in 2025.
+In addition to volunteer-led maintenance, the ATA manages larger-scale restoration and capital improvement projects using professional trail crews and contracted conservation corps.